shubham-lohan/online_election_portal/README.md

 3. On Server menu, click "import data".
 4. Select "import from self contained file" option.
 5. Provide address of .sql file on local computer.
-6. Click on "NEW" button and provide name of file.
+6. Click on "NEW" button and provide name of schema.